N35N0M/SITCOM/README.md

 # SITCOM
 ## [ARDUINO] The Sitcom Machine

-_Purpose_: To construct a device that plays a randomly selected tune every time someone walks in the door.
+_Purpose_: To construct a device that plays a randomly selected tune every time someone walks in or out the door.

 _Goals:_
 * Learn basic markdown